 Whether you're a Christian or non-Christian, SOUL MATTERS was written with you in mind.
 I hope you enjoy and are blessed by the content found within its pages.
 Thank you for allowing me a chance to deposit something positive into your lives.
 May God continually bless you!

 David Sanders, Jr. has always had an interest in art.
 A native of Cincinnati, OH, he attended Mt.
 Healthy High School where he studied manual, mechanical, and architectural drafting his first two years.
-During his junior and senior years, he attended Diamond Oaks Vocational School to focus on Computer Assisted Drafting (CAD), which he later majored in at ITT Technical Institute, receiving a degree in Computer Assisted Drafting and Design.
+During his junior and senior years, he attended Diamond Oaks Vocational School to focus on Computer Assisted Drafting (CAD).
+He later earned an associate degree in Computer Assisted Drafting and Design.

 Other Yo Productions Staff: